The Digital Nomad Hangover

 Vancouver Is Amazing

-I've been here almost a year now, and Vancouver is objectively amazing.
+I've been here almost a year now, and Vancouver is amazing.
 Every morning I run the seawall, one of the most beautiful ocean-front routes in the world.
 Every weekend I'm hiking, camping, or at drinking beers at Kits Beach with a great community of friends.
 For someone who lives for the outdoors, this city is paradise.

 Backcountry camping near Squamish